drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 profile_columns_file = 'my_profile_columns.list'
 ```

+---

-By default, MESA only saves a profile every 50 model steps.
+**Bonus Question**: By default, MESA only saves a profile every 50 model steps.
 This might miss important evolutionary phases.
 How could you increase this frequency?

 {{< details title="Click here to show the answer" closed="true" >}}